-- General damages – all the purely physical aspects of the injury; permanent disabilities, long-term loss of quality of life, physiological injuries, pain, suffering, etc.
+- General damages – all the purely physical aspects of the injury; permanent disabilities, long-term loss of quality of life, psychological injuries, pain, suffering, etc.

-- Special damages – of the purely non-physical aspects of your claim; future loss of earning potential, loss of current income, care costs, travel costs, medical fees, etc.
+- Special damages – of the purely non-physical aspects of your claim; future loss of earning potential, loss of current income, care costs, travel costs, specialist medical attention or prescriptions, etc.

 Examples Of Accident At Work Claim Settlements

-Instead of a personal injury claims calculator, we have provided this table of typical values paid for personal injury claims across a range of injuries:
+While a personal injury claims calculator can be useful for various reasons, we have provided this table of typical values paid for personal injury claims across a range of injuries:

 No Win No Fee Accident At Work Procedures

-Legal Expert can help you to prove employer liability, as part of our No Win No Fee workplace accident claims service that is available to all people in the UK.
+Legal Expert can help you to prove employer liability for your accident at work claim.
+This is all part of our No Win No Fee workplace accident claims service that is available to all people in the UK.

 Under this kind of agreement, there is no financial risk.
 There is zero cost to start a claim, zero cost to pursue your claim even if it takes many months, and if we don’t win any compensation for you, the total cost is zero.
 You only pay us if you win your claim.